AlizeDeMatas/ccm_benchmate/docs/api_ref/reference/apis_ref.md

 def search(query, page_size=500)
 ```

-free text query for the uniprot api
+free text query for the UniProt API

 **Arguments**:

-- `query`: text query, anything that can be searched on the uniprot website
+- `query`: text query, anything that can be searched on the UniProt website
 - `page_size`: number of items per request, this is not the total number of results, it will get results until
 there are no more pages

 **Returns**:

-a dataframe of name, uniprot id, gene name, organism and a brief description
+a dataframe of name, UniProt ID, gene name, organism and a brief description

 <a id="uniprot.UniProt.get_info"></a>